Payphone/Blarg/README.md

 very specific use case, and isn't very flexible.
 It creates a directory for posts with each post sorted as date:subject.
 The blog index and the website index are updated each time a new post is added.
 The website index is expected to be one directory higher and named index.html.
+The blog index is expected to be in the same directory as Blarg, and there also needs to be a file named "template.html" that has a div tag with a class named content.
 It requires the gems Nokogiri and Redcarpet.

 ## Usage